habitat-sh/habitat/www/source/docs/build-artifacts-overview.html.md

 # Build artifacts

 Habitat artifacts are cryptographically-signed tarballs with a .hart extension that are built from plans.
-You can build an artifact in two ways: interactively from inside studio, and non-interactively.
+You can build an artifact in two ways: interactively from inside a studio, and non-interactively.

 In both scenarios, you'll need to have the signing key for the origin of your package, which is defined using the `pkg_origin` setting inside your plan.
 If you haven't created an origin signing key yet, see [Keys](/docs/keys).